top of page

 You might not realize it, but there are tons of hidden tools in PowerPoint that can come in handy when you’re designing a deck.
-Here are our favorite tricks for saving time and adding polish to any presentation.
+Some are incredibly useful tips that you will want to use all the time, and some are niche and specialized for certain tasks.

 1. Import images as SVGs, not JPGs or PNGs.